Bed Bug Infestation in the Bedroom? (Here’s What To Do)

 Note: You can do this step with 3.3, on its own, or opt to use 3.3 instead.

 The dreaded bug bomb (fogger) is highly effective, but also a real nasty piece of work.
 However, there’s no doubt as to its effectiveness.
-You’ll need to seal all entrances and it’s best to cover the door in plastic on the outside with one corner left unsealed.
+You’ll need to seal all entrances.
+It’s also best to cover the door in plastic on the outside with one corner left unsealed.

 Set the bomb off and get out of the room ASAP, sealing the plastic the rest of the way.
 It will take a few hours for the bomb to do its job, so be sure to follow all instructions carefully.